freespirit/pdfsearch-zed/README.md

 This extension currently requires:

-1. A `Qdrant` vector database instance (for storing document embeddings)
-2. An `OpenAI` API key (for generating embeddings)
+1. An `OpenAI` API key (for generating embeddings)
-3. `uv` installed on your system
+2. `uv` installed on your system

-**Note:** While the current setup is not trivial and it requires external services, we plan to simplify this in future versions by implementing self-contained alternatives for both vector storage and embeddings generation.
+**Note:** While the current setup requires an OpenAI API key for generating embeddings, we plan to implement a self-contained alternative in future versions.
 Community feedback will help prioritize these improvements.

 ## Quick Start